 Taxis wait around the bus station in Quba; a ride downtown shouldn’t cost more than 2 AZN.
 Qadim Quba is marked on most tourist maps and drivers should know it (if not, ask to go to the nearby Old Town Square).
 The workshop is three blocks from the Square and Quba’s Tourism Information Office on Heydar Aliyev Prospekti (cnr of Hikmat Huseynov).
 A large sign hangs over the door – you can’t miss it.
 If there’s not someone hanging around to greet you, just proceed down the short corridor and you’ll find the workshop area behind the double doors.

 The women here seem accustomed to being observed by nosy tourists and for the most part, we just wandered around without much interaction.
 We asked before we started taking photos and were told (in hand gestures) that it was no problem.
-English isn’t spoken, so if you want to learn more about the workshop or carpet marking, you’ll need to organise your own guide or translator.
+English isn’t spoken, so if you want to learn more about the workshop or carpet marking, you’ll need to organise your own guide or interpreter.
 Qadim Quba also has a small shop attached.
 If it’s not already open, the workshop supervisor can turn on the lights for you.

 If Qadim Quba is your main reason for visiting Quba (and you’re not travelling onward to Xinaliq), I strongly recommend you only go as a day trip from Baku.
 There’s no real need to stay overnight, and Quba’s accommodation and food offerings are very basic.